bioinformatics-policlinicogemelli/POLE/README.md

 You can save the result of your analysis in a text file by typing the following command in the Command Prompt:
 >$ POLE_SCORE.py -f "YOUR_filtered_VCF_FILE.vcf" > VCF_Results.txt

-If you prefer to have an output featuring additional details regarding mutation frequency and the codntiotion which raised the score, try to run the 'POLE_SCORE(additional_output_details).py' with the same process.
+If you prefer to have an output featuring additional details regarding mutation frequency and the conditions which raised the score, try to run the 'POLE_SCORE(additional_output_details).py' with the same process.

 ## What raises the Score?